idanhagai5/Verilog-HDL-Fundamentals-for-Digital-Design-and-Verification/Project1/README.md

 # project 1
-Design and verify a half adder, using verilog premitives.
+A half adder designed using verilog premitives.